 Eckart Frahm (PhD Göttingen 1996, Habilitation Heidelberg 2007) is Professor of Near Eastern Languages and Civilizations at Yale, as well as Faculty Affiliate of the Anthropology Division with Responsibility for Research on Cuneiform Tablets at the Yale Peabody Museum.
 His main research interests are Assyrian and Babylonian history and Mesopotamian scholarly texts of the first millennium BCE.
-His undergraduate courses at Yale include topics in Mesopotamian history, religion, and literature, and the Bible in its ancient Near Eastern setting.

-Before coming to Yale, Frahm was a research assistant for a project under the direction of Stefan Maul devoted to the reconstruction and publication of the cuneiform texts from the Assyrian capital of Assur (Iraq), and Assistant Professor of Assyriology at Heidelberg.
-He served in 2001 as epigrapher in the German excavations at Assur and has worked extensively in the collections of the British Museum in London and the Vorderasiatisches Museum in Berlin.
+Before coming to Yale, Frahm was a research assistant and Assistant Professor of Assyriology at Heidelberg.
+He served in 2001 as epigrapher in the German excavations at Assur (Iraq) and has worked extensively in the collections of the British Museum in London and the Vorderasiatisches Museum in Berlin.
 In 2004, Frahm was an instructor in a USAID sponsored summer course for Iraqi archaeologists and assyriologists held at the American Center for Oriental Research in Amman (Jordan); in the spring of 2019, he taught at Yale-NUS in Singapore.

 Most of Frahm’s articles can be downloaded at https://yale.academia.edu/EckartFrahm.
 Videos of interviews with and lectures by Frahm are posted at: